ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/using/mappings.md

 ## Mapping evaluation order

-$productName$ sorts mappings such that those that are more highly constrained are evaluated before those less highly constrained.
+Emissary sorts mappings such that those that are more highly constrained are evaluated before those less highly constrained.
 The prefix length, the request method, constraint headers, and query parameters are all taken into account.

 If absolutely necessary, you can manually set a `precedence` on the mapping (see below).
 In general, you should not need to use this feature unless you're using the `regex_headers` or `host_regex` matching features.
-If there's any question about how $productName$ is ordering rules, the diagnostic service is a good first place to look: the order in which mappings appear in the diagnostic service is the order in which they are evaluated.
+If there's any question about how Emissary is ordering rules, the diagnostic service is a good first place to look: the order in which mappings appear in the diagnostic service is the order in which they are evaluated.

 ## Optional fallback Mapping

-$productName$ will respond with a `404 Not Found` to any request for which no mapping exists.
+Emissary will respond with a `404 Not Found` to any request for which no mapping exists.
 If desired, you can define a fallback "catch-all" mapping so all unmatched requests will be sent to an upstream service.

 For example, defining a mapping with only a `/` prefix will catch all requests previously unhandled and forward them to an external service: